CactiLab/2021-ectf-UB-Cacti-design/getting_started.md

 These three invocations create first the echo server and then two echo clients.
-Using the below arguments, three Dockerfiles are used to build the echo server and then thes echo client.
+Using the below arguments, three Dockerfiles are used to build the echo server and then the echo client.
 First, `2a_build_cpu.Dockerfile` is used to build the user code that will run on each CPUs, which are tagged as the containers `echo/cpu:echo_server_10`, `echo/cpu:echo_client_11`, and `echo/cpu:echo_client_12`.
 Next, `2b_create_sed_secrets.Dockerfile` is used to